avkoehl/pycda/README.md

 Usage
 ===
+Initialize the `CostDistance` class with either a roughness/cost raster or a directed graph.
+Run `trace_path` or `cost_accumulation`.

-See notebooks in the `/examples` directory
+For more examples see the notebooks in the `/examples` directory